Health Information Updates

 To address the burden of kidney disease among Hispanics, NKDEP has developed an initiative: “Riñones, Tesoros.
 Cuídalos” (“Kidneys, Treasures.
 Take Care of Them.”).
 The initiative’s resources include educational materials in Spanish, broadcast interviews and online posts on Spanish-language outlets, an online Spanish-language newsletter and an educational program for use by community health workers, called promotores.
 The promotores materials include a bilingual training manual and flipchart to use during class sessions.

 NKDEP recently concluded a pilot study of the promotores program in Los Angeles and New York City to measure the ability of promotores to conduct educational sessions on chronic kidney disease (CKD) and the materials’ effectiveness for educating Hispanics about kidney disease and encouraging kidney-protective behaviors.
-The study documented an eagerness in the community to learn about CKD and evidence that promotores are effective in delivering the program.
+The study documented an eageness in the community to lean about CKD and evidence that promotores are effective in delivering the program.
 Both promotores and their clients with diabetes gained knowledge through participation.
 In addition, some clients were motivated to see a health care provider about their kidney health.
 Using the results of the study, NKDEP will revise program materials as needed before making them available at the end of 2014.

-Learn more about NKDEP and its resources.
+Lean more about NKDEP and its resources.

 NDEP resources support improved care for patients with or at risk for diabetes

 The National Diabetes Education Program (NDEP)—a joint effort of the NIH and the Centers for Disease Control and Prevention—recently updated a toolkit and created a webpage to support people with diabetes and those who provide them care.